 Loftus Peak votes according to its Proxy Voting Policy which acts solely in accordance with its fiduciary responsibility to consider the collective interests of members as a whole.
-The policy details the voting methodology that Lotus Peak believes best manages the investments held on the behalf of investors.
-In accordance with Loftus Peak's belief that strong ESG credentials can help a company financially, voting in favour of ESG concerns is a component of our proxy voting approach.
+The policy details the voting methodology that Lotus Peak believes best manages the investments held on behalf of investors.
+In accordance with Loftus Peak's belief that strong ESG credentials can help a company financially, voting in favour of ESG concerns is reflected in of the proxy voting approach.

-Our main priority in proxy voting is to get a full set of ESG information on which to assign ESG risk.
-We prioritise investees that lack disclosure in order to achieve this.
+Loftus peak's main priority in proxy voting is to obtain a full set of ESG information on which to assign ESG risk.
+We penalise companies that lack disclosure.

-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 24 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 24 CORE OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 wherever possible(B) We collaborate on a case-by-case basis